 - Does not require the user to visit more than 1 page to submit their request (needs to be very simple and fast).

 A form is not required however.
 You could also include instructions for the user to send an email to you asking to have their data removed, etc.

 Removing a User's Data

 Removing a user's data is simple.
-If you're requested to remove data about a user, simply delete the Freeform submission(s) associated with them from the Express Forms control panel (and any other external source such as email, CRM, etc that may have a copy).
+If you're requested to remove data about a user, simply delete the Express Forms submission(s) associated with them from the Express Forms control panel (and any other external source such as email, CRM, etc that may have a copy).

 - You have 1 month to comply with removal of the user's data.